10 Best Easy Weight Bearing Exercises For Osteoporosis

 What Else Can You Do To Strengthen The Bones?

-• If you have osteoporosis, the doctor may prescribe calcium and vitamin D supplements.
+• If you have osteoporosis, the doctor may prescribe an increase in calcium intake and vitamin D supplements.
 Take the dose as per the doctor’s recommendation.

 • Add a healthy dose of nuts, seeds, and fatty fish to your diet.